lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 > deceived.
 It never admits who benefits.
 It has fully ingested choice & it has
 > become its choosing.
 >
 > Who deceives us into seeing only what we prefer?
 Who hides from us all that is
 > uncomfortable or undesired?
-What words can reach us when we stop listening?
+What words can reach us once we stop listening to
-> Once our heart has closed, who can return it to wonder?
+> what might be true?
+Once the heart has closed, who can return it to wonder?

 # Questioning Certainty
 ![Artwork: “closed minded”, Chema Mendez, 2024](../../images/crossroads-sander_bos.jpeg)